Metal-Insulator Transition with Charge Fractionalization: The PSG transformation for in scenario (1)

 For this equation to hold for all $\mathbf{r}$, the RHS needs to have the same momentum.
 This requires $\mathbf{Q}_b=G^{-1}\mathbf{Q}_a$, which can only be satisfied by two possible choices of $a$ (recall that in the convention of eight-site unit cell, each momentum $\mathbf{Q}_a$ always has two fold degeneracy for all $N$), denoted by $a_1$ and $a_2$.
 Thus we eventually have

 The final results can be organized into $N\times N$ matrices.
 For $N=6$, the transformations read

 Deep inside the vortex condensate phase with $r\ll 0$ in equation Eq.~\ref{cpn}, the vector $\vec{\Psi}=(\psi_0,\psi_1,\psi_2,\psi_3,\psi_4,\psi_5)$ can have different condensates depending on the parameters in Eq.~\ref{int6}.
-We assume $u>0$ such that the sum $\sum_{a=0}^5 |\psi_a|^2$ can be viewed as a constraint and all the other quartic terms as perturbations.
 Without loss of generality we set $\sum_{a=0}^5 |\psi_a|^2=1$.
 The two figures in Eq.~\ref{pattern} illustrate the density waves of the bosonic parton centered at the bonds and the sites on the moir\'e triangular lattice that correspond to two different possible condensates of $\vec{\Psi}$.
 The density on the bond $l$ is inferred from $t_{ij}\langle \phi_i^*\phi_j\rangle$, with $ij$ being the link on the dual honeycomb lattice that is dual to $l$, and $t_{ij}$ takes the sign according to the gauge convention of Fig.~\ref{lattice}.
 The operator $t_{ij}\langle \phi_i^*\phi_j\rangle$ is the energy density in terms of vortex fields, and the modulation of this operator should correspond to the valence bond solid of the original bosonic parton.
 We also consider an operator centered on site $p$ of the original lattice (plaquette of the dual lattice): $\sum_{\langle ij\rangle\in p} t_{ij} \langle \phi_i^*\phi_j \rangle,$ with the summation over the links that surround the plaquette $p$ on the dual honeycomb lattice, whose center hosts the site $p$ of the original moir\'e triangular lattice.
 In both cases, $\langle \phi_i^*\phi_j\rangle$ is evaluated using Eq.~\ref{eq:expand} and the value of $\vec{\Psi}$ which minimizes the quartic energy.
 The left pattern in Eq.~\ref{pattern} is a rather common valence bond solid configuration for either spin-1/2 system or hard core boson on the triangular lattice.
 If one started with the construction-I of the parton construction, the discussion in this section corresponds to the original electron system with an average 1/2 electron per unit cell (the filling considered in Ref.~\onlinecite{tmdinsulator2}); while for construction-II, the discussion here applies to one electron per unit cell, and the analysis in this section corresponds to one of the two spin/valley flavors of the system.